Skip to content

 sync: true

-console.log(`Instance deployed with hash: ${instanceResult.item_hash}`);
+console.log(`Instance deployed with hash: ${instanceResult.item_hash}`)

 Advanced Features